 - Dietary support that includes natural anti-inflammatory, anti-bacterial and anti-fungal properties, prebiotics and probiotics will help your dog fight off infection.

 - After the dog’s ears have been exposed to water, let him shake them out.
 Then give the ears a good cleaning with a drying agent, such as a 1:1 blend of organic apple cider vinegar or white vinegar with sterile water.
 Vinegar also serves as an anti-bacterial and anti-fungal agent, and balances the ear’s pH to prevent yeast.
 Some holistic veterinarians also suggest making a pure, green tea that can be cooled and dropped into the ear.
-You can also use a 1:1 solution of sterile water and isopropanol (rubbing alcohol) but many find that to be too drying unless combined with a drop of olive oil.
-If you prefer a premixed natural ear clean solution for dogs, holistic veterinarians often suggest blends like Ear Dr. Use a soft plastic dropper and massage the base of the ear to distribute.
+You can also use a 1:1 solution of sterile water and isopropanol (rubbing alcohol) but many find that to be too drying unless combined with a drop of virgin olive oil or pure Aloe Vera.
+If you prefer a premixed natural ear clean solution for dogs, holistic veterinarians often suggest blends like Ear Clean.
+Use a soft plastic dropper and massage the base of the ear to distribute.
 Clean around your dog’s ears and dry thoroughly with a clean cloth.
 Do not use cotton swabs.

 In spite of all your efforts, your dog may still develop a ‘Swimmer’s Ear’ infection.

 Symptoms of an Otitis Externa ear infection may include: